aklump/website-perms/README.md

 ## Custom Configuration

 * You may add any additional keys to `path_to`, which point to paths you may wish to use in _perms.custom.sh_, they will automatically be made available as variables.
-They will also be validated as real paths.
+For example `$path_to_some_path_of_yours` holds the config value and is available in _\_perms.custom.sh_.
+They will also be validated to make sure they are paths that exist.

 ## Usage